 What Are Some Of The Benefits Of BRCA Genetic Testing?

 There can be benefits to BRCA genetic testing, regardless of whether a person receives a positive or a negative result.
 The potential benefits of a true negative result include a sense of relief regarding the future risk of cancer, learning that one’s children are not at risk of inheriting the family’s cancer susceptibility, and the possibility that special checkups, tests, or preventive surgeries may not be needed.

 A positive test result may bring relief by resolving uncertainty regarding future cancer risk and may allow people to make informed decisions about their future, including taking steps to reduce their cancer risk.
 In addition, people who have a positive test result may choose to participate in medical research that could help reduce deaths from hereditary breast and ovarian cancer.

 What Are Some Of The Possible Harms Of BRCA Genetic Testing?

-Being screened for BRCA gene mutations has no medical risk but can have potential consequences on a person’s emotions, social relationships, finances, and medical choices.
+Breast screening for BRCA gene mutations has no medical risk but can have potential consequences on a person’s emotions, social relationships, finances, and medical choices.
 People who know they carry a mutation of the BRCA gene might feel anxious, depressed, or angry and may have trouble making choices about whether to have preventative surgery or not.
 BRCA genetic testing can create tension within families.
 Because of this it is recommended that those considering gene testing receive genetic counseling to help with the questions and decisions that will result either way.